dy/piezo/docs/r&d.md

   * `^'Error'`
     + similar by meaning to return
     + returning an atom indicates error
   ~- we can do that via just returns
+  - Errors make program syntax case-sensitive

 ## [x] Pipe: replace with `|:` operator? -> let's use lowered-precedence `|` for now and see for side-effects